 We start with a simple pledge: treat our customers as we want to be treated.
-That means being responsive, committed, and forthright but also solutions focused.
+That means being responsive, committed, and forthright but also solutions-focused.
 The term we often use to describe First National's approach is "pragmatically entrepreneurial" because it summarizes the practical, can-do attitude that shapes how our team responds to opportunity and innovates in addressing customer needs.
-To be the kind of organization that is known for a consistently superior level of mortgage broker service, First National is structured to encourage collaboration and fast decision making across underwriting, funding and account management teams.
-This is achieved using our own homegrown technology called MERLIN.